Byte-token Enhanced Language Models for Temporal Point Processes Analysis: Experiments

-To further evaluate the quality of generated event descriptions, we analyze their sentiment polarity distributions in \cref{fig:rouge_c} using a rule-based sentiment analyzer~\citep{hutto2014vader}.
-The results reveal a bimodal distribution in all three cases, with prominent peaks at neutral and positive sentiments.
-While Qwen2.5-0.5B shows a notably lower peak at neutral sentiment and overestimates positive sentiments, Language-TPP demonstrates better alignment with the ground truth distribution.
-This suggests that the natural sentiment patterns present in the review data is preserved better with temporal dynamics.
+While individual examples demonstrate the model's capability to generate reasonable descriptions, we conduct a more comprehensive evaluation through sentiment polarity analysis using a rule-based sentiment analyzer~\citep{hutto2014vader}, as shown in \cref{fig:rouge_c}.
+The results exhibit a consistent bimodal distribution across all three models, with dominant peaks at neutral and positive sentiments.
+Notably, Qwen2.5-0.5B underestimates neutral sentiment while overestimating positive sentiment.
+In contrast, \BLTPP{}-0.5B yields a distribution that more closely aligns with the ground truth, indicating a better preservation of the natural sentiment patterns inherent in the review data---likely due to its modeling of temporal dynamics.